 Take the family for a walk through a replica of a Roman Villa—without leaving the time zone.
 The Getty Villa is full of spectacular views, an incredible collection of art and amazing gardens.
 Stop by the Family Forum where the kids can draw, search for art treasure, and become part of a shadow play.
 Worked up an appetite?
 The Villa Cafe features Mediterranean fare that ranges from sandwiches and wraps to charcuterie and salads.
 There’s even beer and wine available—you’re welcome.

-Or, if you’re feeling super energetic, your $15 parking fee at the Getty Villa also gets you free parking at the Getty Center.
-Make your way east and enjoy more breathtaking views, incredible art and family activities.
+If you’re feeling super energetic, your $20 parking fee at the Getty Villa also gets you free parking at the Getty Center on the same day.
+Make your way east and enjoy more breathtaking views, incredible art, and family activities.

 The Getty Villa

-Take a peacock (and goose!) filled trek out to Arcadia to visit the LA County Arboretum and Botanic Garden.
+Take a peacock and goose-filled trek out to Arcadia to visit the LA County Arboretum and Botanic Garden.
 This oft-overlooked 127-acre treasure is a wonderland of native plants, epic trees, a lush natural lake and loads of history.
 Let the kids romp through the forests and come up with their own adventure.
-History loving Grandparents will want to be sure to venture to Queen Anne Cottage: Elias Jackson “Lucky” Baldwin’s “belvedere” built in 1885.
-The Arboretum is a rich site of natural beauty, Native and California history.
-This spot also hosts great events for kids, including nature-themed story time, gardening (you might finally get inspired to rip out that lawn and create a native plant oasis) and family adventure classes.
-Check their website for more details.
+History-loving grandparents will want to be sure to venture to Queen Anne Cottage: Elias Jackson “Lucky” Baldwin’s “Belvedere” built in 1885.
+The Arboretum is a rich site of natural beauty and California history.
+Online, advanced reservations are required.

 LA County Arboretum and Botanic Garden